Aliases for MYL2 Gene

 - MLC-2s/V 3 4

 Previous GeneCards Identifiers for MYL2 Gene

 Thus gene encodes the regulatory light chain associated with cardiac myosin beta (or slow) heavy chain.
 Ca+ triggers the phosphorylation of regulatory light chain that in turn triggers contraction.
 Mutations in this gene are associated with mid-left ventricular chamber type hypertrophic cardiomyopathy. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MYL2 Gene

 MYL2 (Myosin Light Chain 2) is a Protein Coding gene.
-Diseases associated with MYL2 include Cardiomyopathy, Familial Hypertrophic, 10 and Congenital Fiber-Type Disproportion.
-Among its related pathways are N-cadherin signaling events and Cardiac conduction.
+Diseases associated with MYL2 include Cardiomyopathy, Familial Hypertrophic, 10 and Hypertrophic Cardiomyopathy.
+Among its related pathways are Dilated cardiomyopathy (DCM) and Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and actin monomer binding.
 An important paralog of this gene is MYL10.

 UniProtKB/Swiss-Prot for MYL2 Gene